 Working at top fashion houses gave me a great chance to understand the fashion industry whilst questioning my role in it.
 My experience at Maison Martin Margiela was mind-blowing, as I worked with truly talented people that had been working with Martin since the beginning.
 Maison Martin Margiela had such a strong vision and purpose created through collaboration and synergy, which is coincidentally my aim.
 It has the capability to balance vision and concept as well as making fashion more accessible to people.

 Do you understand your work as design or as art?
 How does your work fit into this spectrum?

 I strongly believe that there are different ways of approaching design.
 What I learnt from the RCA is to be true to your vision.
 This led me to explore design where the print becomes fluid and changes, moves, and reacts to the human body.
 From merging aesthetic perspectives with scientific elements, I began to approach design from an unprecedented perspective.
 I explored the human body, which mainly consists of liquid, in contrast to the materials we wear, which are dry.

 Are you excited to head out into the industry?

 I am forever grateful to the RCA and the unbelievable people that I met, because the experience truly changed my life.
 I would like to work on various different projects while maintaining my vision and aesthetic.
 In the future, I would like to create my own studio lab where I can bring people from different disciplines together.
 As a young designer I feel a huge responsibility to make a difference.
 I see myself working towards the future of fashion — merging it with science, technology, and virtual reality.
 I now have a strong vision of material innovation and how it can change fashion and our relationship with it.

-Model Alena Nurgaleeva @ Wilhelmina
+Model Alena Nurgaleeva

-Styling by Francesca Pinna
+Styling Francesca Pinna

-Set Design by William Farr
+Set Design William Farr